-b.
+g.
 Progression

 - i.
-Contrary to Reg 2.5, Progression occurs on a module-to-module (i.e., sequential) basis: a student cannot progress to the next module until the preceding module has been passed.
+Progression occurs on a module-to-module (i.e., sequential) basis: a student cannot progress to the next module until the preceding module has been passed.
 Progression is permitted on unratified results to allow students to progress on their programme of study between assessment boards. - ii.
 Progression between DMU boards is to be managed by NDA/NMA to ensure effective monitoring of students & full adherence to the regulations specified above.